 19. Worm Casting Tea for Tomatoes

-It develops the soil structure, soil aeration, and increases the water-holding capacity of the soil.
-Besides, adding too much of this worm casting tea doesn’t burn your plants.
+It develops the soil structure and soil aeration and increases the water-holding capacity of the soil.
+Besides, adding too much of this worm-casting tea doesn’t burn your plants.

 Put 1 cup of worm castings in a bucket and fill it with 5 gallons of water.
 You should wait around 2 days or until the water changes its color.
 Then get the tea and apply it to your tomato plants.

 Leaf mold is a free natural soil amendment.
 It develops the soil structure and holds the soil moisture longer.
 It may contain different soil nutrients depending on the type of leaves.

 You can use this as mulch for tomato plants.
 Besides you can also use this as an additive to your potting mixes.